mattwillcarl/KYproject/README.md

 # KYproject
 My first portfolio project!

-This is the SQL code (specifically BigQuery) that I used to complete my portfolio project.
+Here is a project I completed using SQL (specifically BigQuery), R, and Tableau.